jolenscki/hltv-next-match/README.md

 # hltvnextmatch
-Twitter BOT wrote in Python to get next match of certain team onn HLTV.org  \n This project was discontinued due to corporyght guidelines of HLTV.org \n Log file wrote in "PT_BR"
+Twitter BOT wrote in Python to get next match of certain team onn HLTV.org.
+This project was discontinued due to corporyght guidelines of HLTV.org.
+Log file wrote in "PT_BR".

 TODO:
 - insert get_team_list() function to get a team list